Scripture Reading: Proverbs 5 - 6 …

 But there is a better way, which all who know Christ as their Savior and Lord will follow: "Keep your father's commands and do not forsake your mother's teaching.
 Bind them upon your heart forever ...
 For these commands are a lamp, this teaching is a light, and the corrections of discipline are the way to life" (6:20-21, 23).
 When the Holy Spirit is at work in your heart God's Word is your guide, your light.
 Jesus came to save us and through His Spirit and Word God conforms us to the image of Christ!

-Don't learn things the hard way, but facing the consequences.
+Don't learn things the hard way, by facing the consequences.
 Trust in Jesus for forgiveness and life and listen to the voice of His Spirit speaking through His Word.
 He will never lead you astray!

 "Father in heaven, I thank You for Your warnings and praise You for Your grace.
 Continue to give me ears to hear and finish the work You have begun in me, that my life may reflect Your holiness and be an instrument to lead others to place their hope in You.
 Help me always to listen to instruction, to accept discipline and to rejoice in Your love to me in Christ.
 In Jesus' name, Amen"